In addition to coping with the typical school-related parental concerns, parents of allergic children must consider how to

 so keeping it under control is important, especially while school is in session.

-Address food allergies with school officials, especially teachers and lunch staff.
+with school officials, especially teachers, adminstrators and the school nurse.
 Items like

 food allergy t-shirts can help cement mental awareness